abidzzz/Saigo/README.md

 # Saigo

-A multipurpose fun , leveling, nsfw discord private bot made because a friend of mine requested to Was originally supposed to be an nsfw bot bot but i added more commands
+A multipurpose fun , leveling discord private bot made because a friend of mine requested to Was originally supposed to be an nsfw bot bot but i added more commands